-If you feel that the interpreted sentiment on a mention doesn’t reflect the true sentiment, you can click on the sentiment icon from the bottom right to change it as needed.
+If you feel that the interpreted sentiment on a mention doesn’t reflect the true sentiment, you can click on the sentiment/face icon from the bottom right to change it as needed.

-Additionally, when you’re viewing mentions from 'Insights', 'Comparison', and 'Mentions' view, you can save some time by changing sentiment on more than one mention in bulk.
-To change sentiment in bulk, select the check box on the left of each applicable mention, followed by the ‘Sentiment’ dropdown at the top of the page.
+Additionally, when you’re viewing mentions from Insights, Comparison, and Mentions view, you can save some time by changing sentiment on more than one mention in bulk.
+To change sentiment in bulk, select the check box on the left of each applicable mention, followed by the Sentiment dropdown from the top of the page.

 Analyzing Sentiment in Listen

 You can analyze your projects sentiment in both Insights and Comparison view in Listen.